 Biochemistry and physiology of metabolism in fresh fruit and vegetables; respiration measurements as an index of metabolism, maturation and senescence; concept of climacteric and nonclimacteric produce; physiological and metabolic changes occurring during ripening.
-Effect of temperature on metabolism; constraints of high and low temperatures; role of humidity control and water loss in quality maintenance; use of atmosphere control to delay senescence; and ripening.
+Effect of temperatures, role of humidity control and water loss in quality maintenance; use of atmosphere control to delay senescence and ripening.
 Physiological disorders of stored produce; microorganisms of importance to postharvest tissue; physical and chemical methods of control; postharvest disinfestation and quarantine measures.
 Examination of current commercial storage and marketing operations.

-FOOD1667 Postharvest Storage of Foods S1 L2 T4
+Postharvest Storage of Foods